 The Medicare Levy is currently 2%, which includes a 0.5% component to cover costs associated with the National Disability Insurance Scheme (NDIS).
 There is no ceiling on the amount of levy payable by individual taxpayers.

-For 2016/17, the Medicare Levy low-income threshold for families was increased to $36,541, and the additional amount of threshold for each dependent child or student is now $3,356.
+For 2016/17, the Medicare Levy low-income threshold for families is $36,541, and the additional amount of threshold for each dependent child or student is $3,356.

 |Lower withdrawal limit||$37,000|

 |Withdrawal rate per $||1.5%|